liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

 The listener interface defines the methods needed to control or respond to the Screenlet's behavior.
 The Screenlet class (since it controls the Screenlet's behavior), and the activity or fragment the app developer uses the Screenlet in, must implement the listener interface.
-You've already seen one example of how this works when you used Login Screenlet.
+You saw an example of how this works when you used Login Screenlet.
 You implemented its listener interface (`LoginListener`) in `MainActivity`.
 This provided you with the listener methods `onLoginSuccess` and `onLoginFailure`, where you responded to login success or failure, respectively.
 You must create a similar listener interface for Get